Charles Alexandre de Calonne: Dismissal and exile

 Calonne soon afterwards left for Great Britain, and during his residence there kept up a polemical correspondence with Necker.
 After being dismissed, Calonne stated, "The King, who assured me a hundred times that he would support me with unshakable firmness, abandoned me, and I succumbed”.
 He was replaced by Loménie de Brienne, who similarly fared poorly in the political environment.

 In 1789, when the Estates-General were about to assemble, he crossed to Flanders in the hope of offering himself for election, but he was forbidden to enter France.
 In revenge he joined the émigré group at Coblenz, wrote in their favour, and spent nearly all the fortune brought him by his wife, a wealthy widow.
-He was present with the Count of Artois, the reactionary brother of Louis XVI, at Pillnitz in August 1791 at the time of the issuance of the Declaration of Pillnitz, an attempt to intimidate the revolutionary government of France that the Count of Artois pressed for.
+He was present with the Count of Artois, the reactionary brother of Louis XVI, at Pillnitz in August 1791 at the time of the issuance of the Declaration of Pillnitz, an attempt to intimidate the revolutionary government of France that the Count of Artois had pressed for.
 In 1802, having again settled in London, he received permission from Napoleon Bonaparte to return to France.
 He died about a month after his arrival in his native country.